ZimnyTest/Premium/README.md

 * Relatively small filesize - only 275 kB of code.
 #### General features
 * User settings stored in cookies/localStorage, applied for all Premium channels
-* Synchtube logo in the navbar (only for Synchtu.be server)
+* Synchtube logo in the navbar (only for Synchtube server)
 * Channel ID instead of default server name
-* Extended "Layout" navigation bar menu
+* Extended "Layout" menu in the navigation bar
-* Default media progress bar (can be disabled by a user)
+* Media progress bar (can be disabled by a user)
-* Premium counter in the channel footer
+* Premium credits added to footer
+* Elements added to default layout:
+  * 2 navigation bar handling icons
+  * 3 chat header and 4 playlist footer labels
+  * "Colors" menu button next to "Emote List"
+  * Chat controls - group of 4/5 buttons
+  * Menu button added to playlist controls
+  * 2 menu buttons and "Favourites panel" button added to player controls
 ### List of user options and functions
 #### General layout
 * Modal windows without fading background